ManShum812/NmapAutoRun/README.md

 Take a list of domains and run with dirsearch

 # Install
-git clone https://github.com/ManShum815/Dirsearch-Running-Multiple-URL or just copy my script here
+git clone https://github.com/ManShum815/Sublist3r-Running-Multiple-URL or just copy my script here

 # Setup
-Copy auto.sh and paste that in your dirsearch folder
+Copy auto.sh and paste that in your sublist3r folder

 chmod +x auto.sh